zhuyf8899/zhuyf8899.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
+- *2024.07* : &nbsp; Congratulations to Yu! our study CP-Prompt has been accepted by MM'24!
 - *2024.07* : &nbsp; Congratulations to Weibin for our outstanding work (RevGNN) been accepted by ACM TOIS!
 - *2024.05* : &nbsp; Congratulations to [Fanjin](https://zfjsail.github.io/) and [Haoran](https://lhrlab.github.io/) for our outstanding work (OAG-Bench and ChatKBQA) been accepted by KDD'24 and ACL'24!
 - *2024.01* : &nbsp; I have been elected as an executive member of [CCF Data Governance Development Committee](https://www.ccf.org.cn/sjzlfzwyh/).